Interscholastic Unified Sports

 Whole school activities also offer a platform to demonstrate the power of young people to positively impact their school community by promoting social inclusion.

-INCLUSIVE SPORTS: Section IV Unified Basketball
+Section IV Unified Basketball

 Athletes practice at least two times per week for three to four weeks.
 There are six games of interscholastic play, with both home and away games.